 When you meet with the doctor, nurse and healthcare team, ask a few questions to get a better idea of the doctor's experience and to understand how the office works.
-See page 55 for a full list of questions.
+See pages 58-59 for a full list of questions.

-NOTE: The use of "I (we)" in lists of questions is used for situations in which the patient may not be old enough or able to make his or her own decisions.
+NOTE: The use of "I (we)" in lists of questions is used for situations in which patients may not be old enough or able to make their own decisions.
 A parent, relative, or caregiver may be assisting or making the decision.